We hope you enjoy the following guest post from Chris Brantner, the cord cutting expert behind CutCableToday.com.

 While traditional cable companies have been slow to innovate, the cable alternative market has happily stepped up to fill in the gaps with more options for watching TV on the go.
 Here are some of the best options out there and some details you should consider:

-One easy way for cord cutters to watch TV is by using a digital antenna combined with a Tablo OTA DVR.
-Yeah, that’s right…you can watch live and recorded OTA TV on the go.
+One easy way for TV viewers to watch TV is by using a digital antenna combined with a Tablo OTA DVR.
+You can watch live and recorded OTA TV on the go.
 A basic antenna picks up high-definition network signals from channels broadcast on Over-the-Air networks and sends them directly to your TV.

 Syncing your device with Tablo on your home network pairs your device and forms a secure connection with the unit.
 Then, when you are away from your home, the Tablo app on your smartphone remembers the connection and uses your home internet to stream anything from your Tablo DVR to your phone, tablet, PC or Android-based HDMI streaming device.